Asthma is a chronic lung disease affecting more than 2.3 million Australians – that’s one in 10.

 - Reduce the number of days off childcare or school due to asthma.

 It is also a good idea to speak to your doctor or pharmacist to get your child’s inhaler technique reviewed.
 It is thought that as many as 90 oer cent of people don’t use their puffer correctly, so don’t be afraid to get it checked out just to make sure, as there is no point taking medication if it’s not being used right.

 Support is available

 Asthma is a complex disease and it affects everyone differently, some experience more severe symptoms than others and triggers are different for everyone.

-If you are confused about your child’s asthma and how to manage it or just feel that you would benefit from discussing their asthma with somebody that has the knowledge to assist you, click here to find an organisation that supports children with medical needs.
-If you have concerns about asthma, please do not hesitate to contact a medical professional.
+If you are confused about your child’s asthma and how to manage it or just feel that you would benefit from discussing their asthma with somebody that has the knowledge to assist you, please do not hesitate to contact a medical professional.

 – this article was kindly supplied by Asthma Australia